TMD Treatment in Troy, MI

-- Non-steroidal anti-inflammatory drugs (NSAIDS) such as Aspirin, Trilisate, Ibuprofen, Naproxen and prescription strength NSAIDS.
+- Non-steroidal anti-inflammatory drugs (NSAIDS) like Aspirin, Trilisate, Ibuprofen, Naproxen and prescription strength NSAIDS

-- Tricyclic anti-depressant medications such as Amitriptyline (Elavil), Nortriptyline (Pamelor), and Doxepin (Sinequan).
+- Tricyclic antidepressant medications including Amitriptyline (Elavil), Nortriptyline (Pamelor), and Doxepin (Sinequan)

 All medications have specific benefits and side effects.
 Long term use of medications should be directed and supervised by your dentist or physician to reduce the potential side effects.

 Are there alternative ways to relieve TMD symptoms?